 In Loving Memory of ROBERT LEE WILSON BUTLER died suddenly May 2 1911 age 58 years

 Also of MARY ANN BUTLER died July 1 1914 age 74 years

 Relationship: Brother and sister

 Robert and Mary Ann were the children of Thomas, a waterman and publican, and Mary.
 In 1861 the family were living Waterside, St Ives.

 Robert Lee Wilson Butler (c1852 – 1911)

-Robert was born in Earith, Huntingdonshire.He was brought up in St Ives, Hunts and initially trained as an ironmonger.
-In 1884 he married [Sollaby] Wilson but his wife did not appear in any further census’ and may have died, though no record has been found.
-They had 1 daughter Florence Mary.
-In 1891 Robert, his sisters Mary Ann & Elizabeth and 5 year old Florence were living at 170 Sturton St, Cambridge.
+Robert was born in Earith, Huntingdonshire.He was brought up in St Ives, Huntingdonshire and initially trained as an ironmonger.
+In 1884 he married [Sollaby] Wilson but his wife did not appear in any further census and may have died, though no record has been found.
+They had one daughter: Florence Mary.
+In 1891 Robert, his sisters Mary Ann and Elizabeth and 5 year old Florence were living at 170 Sturton Street, Cambridge.
 He was now a Prudential assurance agent.
-However by 1901 he was again employed as an Irenmonger.
-When he died he was living at 10 Sturton St.
+However by 1901 he was again employed as an ironmonger.
+When he died he was living at 10 Sturton Street.

 Mary Ann Butler (C 1840 – 1914)